 As Chief Executive, Anthony is the Head of Paid Service and has overall responsibility for the Council’s £1.1 billion budget and around 18,000 employees who work directly or indirectly for the Council.

-Over the last 18 months, Anthony has led on the development of the Midlands Engine Vision for Growth.
+Over the last 5 years, Anthony has also played a role in the Midlands Engine.
 He is Chair of the Midlands Engine Operating Board and has oversight of the Engine’s strategic programmes and projects.

 Richard Flinton, North Yorkshire County Council – Lead Advisor for Local Government Finance